The Definitive Clinical Trial Patient Recruitment Glossary of Terms

 Recruitment: The process of identifying and attracting potential participants for a clinical trial.
 Effective recruitment strategies are essential to ensure that the trial has a sufficient number of participants who meet the study’s eligibility criteria.

-Patient Recruitment Agency: A patient recruitment agency specialized agency that assists in identifying, attracting, and enrolling suitable participants for clinical trials.
+Patient Recruitment Agency: A patient recruitment agency specializes in identifying, attracting, and enrolling suitable participants for clinical trials.
 These agencies use various strategies and tools to streamline the recruitment process and ensure the enrollment of qualified subjects.

 Investigator: A person, often a healthcare professional or researcher, who conducts the clinical trial.
 Investigators are responsible for ensuring the study is conducted ethically and in accordance with regulatory requirements, and for overseeing the care and monitoring of study participants.